enkhtuvshinj/CarND-Path-Planning/README.md

 __Equation 2.__

-Condition `x < -4` tells that a cost decreases if an observed car is at least 4m far away from ego car.
-Generally, 4m is safe distance (in my opinion).
-However, we can increase or decrease it.
+Condition `x < -4` tells that a cost decreases if an observed car is at least 4m far away behind ego car.
+Generally, 4m is safe distance (we can increase or decrease it).
 For new equation let's consider same example which talked above.
-Generally, it behaves exactly what I expected and it choose a state __PrepareLaneChangeRight__ because it has the minimum cost.
+As illustrated in below figure, a state __PrepareLaneChangeRight__ is chosen because it has the minimum cost.
 For this project, the Equation 2 is implemented.

 <img src="pics/cost_distance_2.jpg" />